Shenanigans Irish Pub

 Formerly known as The Quiet Man, this venerable Irish institution has been serving pints of the black stuff for twenty odd years, but has recently been given a fresh new lease of life as “Shenanigans”.

-Whilst the pub’s original charisma has not been tampered with – thirsty travellers are still greeted by traditional pub booths with stain-glassed partitions and dusty tomes of Oscar Wilde and Keats fill numerous glass cabinets – in its new incarnation Shenanigans is undoubtedly younger and more spritely than ever before.
-Behind the bar for example you’ll find no fewer than 20 beers, including the cheapest Guinness in Barcelona (€4 a pint) and also great artisan choices like Sierra Nevada Pale Ale, Brew Dog and Barcinos.
+Whilst the pub’s original charisma has not been tampered with – thirsty travellers are still greeted by traditional pub booths with stain-glassed partitions and dusty tomes of Oscar Wilde and Keats fill numerous glass cabinets – in its new incarnation, Shenanigans is undoubtedly younger and more spritely than ever before.
+Behind the bar for example you’ll find no fewer than 20 beers, including the cheapest Guinness in Barcelona (€4 a pint) and also great artisan choices like Sierra Nevada Pale Ale, Brew Dog and local craft beer brand Barcinos.

-Whilst the fun loving locals can’t get enough of the €5 gin and tonics, and buckets of beer (5 for €10) prove popular with groups of friends.
-Serious hedonists can tackle the bar’s 1 metre beer tower (€18), which (nearly) always goes down well.
+Whilst the fun-loving locals can’t get enough of the €5 gin and tonics, and buckets of beer (5 for €10) prove popular with groups of friends.
+Serious hedonists can tackle the bar’s one metre beer tower (€18), which (nearly) always goes down well.

 One of the best meeting points in Barcelona, Shenanigans is more than just a place to lubricate the tonsils and you’ll find five large TV screens for watching the big game, an open mic night every Wednesday, and a pub quiz every Thursday and live music every Friday and Saturday, all of which brings people together.
 Open daily from 6pm until late.